Domain Adaptive Ensemble Learning: Introduction

 To realize the DAEL framework for a UDA or DG model, a number of issues need to be addressed.
 (1) Scalability: Training an ensemble of models instead of a single model means higher computational cost.
-To solve this problem, a DAEL model is a deep multi-expert network which consists of a CNN feature extractor and multiple classifier heads.
+To solve this problem, we design a DAEL model as a deep multi-expert network consisting of a shared convolutional neural network (CNN) feature extractor and multiple classifier heads.
 Each head is trained to classify images from a particular source domain.
-(2) Training: Since the target domain data is either non-existent (for DG) or has no label (for UDA), there is no target domain expert to provide supervision signal for the source domain expert ensemble.
-To overcome this, each source domain is used in turn as a pseudo-target-domain with its own expert providing supervision signal to the ensemble of non-experts learned from the other sources (see Fig.~\ref{fig:concept}b).
-For unlabeled target data under the UDA setting where real expert does not exist, DAEL uses as pseudo-label the most confident estimation among all experts and train the ensemble to fit the pseudo-label (see Fig.~\ref{fig:concept}c).
-(3) How to measure the effectiveness of a non-expert ensemble w.r.t. an expert: Inspired by consistency regularization (CR)~\cite{sajjadi2016regularization,laine2016temporal} used in semi-supervised learning (SSL), the ensemble's effectiveness is measured by how close its prediction is to that of an expert when both are fed with a data point of the expert's domain.
-To amplify the regularization effect brought by CR, we use weak and strong augmentation for input to an expert and an non-expert ensemble respectively.
-Such a strategy has been shown useful in recent SSL methods~\cite{xie2019unsupervised,berthelot2020remixmatch,sohn2020fixmatch}.
-Once these three issues are addressed, we have a simple but effective solution to both UDA and DG -- by sending supervision signal to an ensemble rather than each individual, different domain-specific experts are allowed to exploit complementary domain-specific information from each other, resulting in a more domain-generalizable ensemble.
+Therefore, different heads learn different patterns from the shared features for classification.
+(2) Training: Since the target domain data is either non-existent (for DG) or has no label (for UDA), there is no target domain expert to provide supervisory signal for the source domain expert ensemble.
+To overcome this, each source domain is used in turn as a pseudo-target-domain with its own expert providing supervisory signal to the ensemble of non-experts learned from the other sources (see Fig.~\ref{fig:concept}(b)).
+For unlabeled target data under the UDA setting where real expert does not exist, DAEL uses as pseudo-label the most confident estimation among all experts and train the ensemble to fit the pseudo-label (see Fig.~\ref{fig:concept}(c)).
+(3) How to measure the effectiveness of a non-expert ensemble w.r.t.~an expert: Inspired by consistency regularization (CR)~\cite{sajjadi2016regularization,laine2016temporal} used in semi-supervised learning, the ensemble's effectiveness is measured by how close its prediction is to that of an expert when both are fed with a data point from the expert's domain.
+To amplify the regularization effect brought by CR, we use weak and strong augmentation for input to an expert and a non-expert ensemble respectively.
+Such a strategy has been shown useful in recent semi-supervised learning methods~\cite{xie2019unsupervised,berthelot2020remixmatch,sohn2020fixmatch}.
+Once these three issues are addressed, we have a simple but effective solution to both UDA and DG.
+By sending supervisory signal to an ensemble rather than each individual, different domain-specific experts are allowed to exploit complementary domain-specific information from each other, resulting in a more domain-generalizable ensemble.